bachalimed/firststepsnursery/src/Components/lib/Consts/Notes.md

 10. studetn docuetn edit only works second click? academic years "1000" use as criteria to query all years data instead of only one selected year
 11. payee editing should prevents non admin from removing existing years, they can add year but not remove.
+12. expense category: nor removing of prepvious items, only  admin wiell be allowed, in case previous expenses werer made with that category item